IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 34.1.1.3 Resource Server

 The Resource Server provides services to access protected resources that need authorization.
 In IUA the Resource Server accepts a HTTP RESTful transaction request with an incorporated access token.
 It evaluates the access token to verify that the Authorization Server has authorized the transaction.
-The Resource Server must enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
-The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.
+The Resource Server MUST enforce this authorization and MAY perform additional authorization decisions that are specific to the requested service.
+The Resource Server MAY then allow the transaction to proceed, subject to access control constraints that MAY also be in place.

 Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint.
 The obtained configuration information includes endpoint locations, token format, and signing key materials.
 This information simplifies the configuration of a Resource Server by allowing the majority of this information to be requested from an Authorization Server.

 The Resource Server declaring the Token Introspection option SHALL have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
 This transaction can be used by the Resource Server when it is uncertain about the format of the token (JWT, SAML, or opaque), or when it wants to re-evaluate the authorization policy.
-To be able to invoke the introspection endpoint, the Resource Server must authenticate itself.
+To be able to invoke the introspection endpoint, the Resource Server MUST authenticate itself.
 It MAY obtain a access token of its own from the Authorization Server for this purpose.

 Notes:

 1. The Resource Server and Authorization Server actors MAY be grouped into an integrated product together with user authentication, access control, and other services.

-2. In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.
+2. In general, Resource Servers perform additional access control decisions and MAY restrict responses even for transactions authorized by the Authorization Server.

 3. When the Incorporate Authorization Token is to be used with a FHIR server, Resource Server SHALL declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".